Climate change

 Amer Sports’ greenhouse gas (GHG) emissions can be divided into Scopes 1, 2 and 3.

 Amer Sports is a participant in the annual CDP Climate Change questionnaire to disclose information on carbon emissions and targets, governance of climate issues, climate-related risks and opportunities, and emissions reduction activities.
-The Amer Sports CDP Climate score in the 2022 disclosure was ‘B’, an improvement from the previous year’s ‘C’ score.
+The Amer Sports CDP Climate score in the 2023 disclosure was ‘B’.

 Measuring the impacts of our supply chain with Higg Index Tools